Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: TPF, Implementational Level: DAT, a Discrete-Attention-Only Transformer Network

-For explanation of the TPR analysis of this embedding, see App.~\ref{sec:TPR}.
+For explanation of the TPR analysis of this embedding, see \TPR.
 The TPR analysis is helpful for showing how our analysis of DAT generalizes from the fully local embedding of (\ref{ex:FLSSSemb}) to more distributed embeddings (\ref{ex:distrSSSemb}).
 Although we do not explicitly use these distributed embeddings for the hand-programming reported here, the analysis applies equally well to these embeddings, and is likely to prove necessary for probing for state vectors in embeddings that are learned by transformer models: these are expected to be distributed, not local (see discussion in Sec.~\ref{sec:LMs}).
 In the body of the paper we will restrict attention to the simplest case, the fully local embedding, which is visualized in (\ref{ex:SSSvis}).
-This is essentially the representation of variable/value structures utilized by Friedman et al.~\citeyear{friedman2023learning}: what they call a `disentangled residual stream'.
+This is essentially the `disentangled residual stream' used in the RASP implementations of Lindner et al.~(\citeyear{lindner2023tracr}) and Friedman et al.~(\citeyear{friedman2023learning}).

 \begin{exe} \ex Fully local embedding of SSS visualized \end{exe}